There are many choices for LED grow lights on the market.

 It is important to note that the flowering footprint of the Spider Farmer SF-1000 is 2′ × 2′ (0.6m × 0.6m).
 Outside that coverage area, it’s challenging to grow heavy-flowering and fruiting plants.

-But, the vegetative footprint of the Spider Farmer SF-1000 is 3′ x 3′ (0.9m × 0.9m).
-This size of area is because the plants need less light intensity in their vegetative phase.
+But the vegetative footprint of the Spider Farmer SF-1000 is 3′ x 3′ (0.9m × 0.9m).
+This size of the area is because the plants need less light intensity in their vegetative phase.

 Power Consumption And Efficiency